 Show summary Hide summary

 So, when I started digging a bit, I discovered that Laurent comes from Latin.
 The word is “laurentius” which, if translated on the fly, means “crowned with laurel”.
-Not bad, right?
+Not bad, huh?
 The laurel was a symbol of glory and victory in Roman times, something both noble and natural.

 What is the origin and meaning of the first name Laurent?